 The tricky part comes in with pork butt.
 That cut's name isn't quite as transparent, and far from coming from the hindquarters of the pig, which the name would imply, cuts labeled "pork butt" actually come from the shoulder.
 No joke.

 So when a recipe calls for 3 pounds of pork shoulder or pork butt, it's not being obnoxious, it's being practical.
 Ditto when your butcher suggests a nice butt when you ask for a shoulder.

 The Difference Between a Shoulder and a Butt

 Yet there is, traditionally, a difference between pork shoulder and pork butt.
 Cuts labeled "pork shoulder" (including a "picnic shoulder") are from the thinner, triangle-shaped end of the shoulder whereas the "butt" is from the thicker, more intensely marbled end of the shoulder.

 As such, pork shoulder is a bit better for cooking whole and slicing, whereas pork butt is perfect for making pulled pork and other recipes in which the meat is meant to fall apart (the streaks of fat that run through it, creating the marbling, make it fall apart more easily once it's cooked to tenderness).

-Both, however, are great cut up and used as stew meat and in chilis.
+Both, however, are great cut up and used as stew meat and in chilies.
 And you can, if necessary, use them interchangeably in most recipes.

 How to Cook Pork Shoulder

-Pork shoulder can be roasted but fares best when done with some liquid in the pan and when kept covered for most of the roasting, as in this Pork with Pears and Chiles.
+Pork shoulder can be roasted but fares best when done with some liquid in the pan and when kept covered for most of the roasting.

-Shoulder is also a good cut for using when making ground pork.
+Shoulder is also a good cut for making ground pork.